encode/django-rest-framework/docs/api-guide/parsers.md

 ## CamelCase JSON

-[djangorestframework-camel-case] provides a camelCase JSON parser for django REST framework, its maintained by [vbabiy]
+[djangorestframework-camel-case] provides camel case JSON renderers and parsers for REST framework.
+This allows serializers to use Python-style underscored field names, but be exposed in the API as Javascript-style camel case field names.
+It is maintained by [Vitaly Babiy][vbabiy].

 [jquery-ajax]: http://api.jquery.com/jQuery.ajax/
 [cite]: https://groups.google.com/d/topic/django-developers/dxI4qVzrBY4/discussion